AKSGJRS/MyWebsite/content/posts/Image AI.md

 # Wrap up

-There we go, quite the image generated so far.... **but** his is just the beginning.
+There we go, quite the image generated so far.... **but** this is just the beginning.
 Just imagine the possible development that it can achieve such as:

 - Improved image quality: AI image generators will continue to improve in terms of image quality, realism, and diversity.
 This will be achieved by using more advanced deep learning techniques and larger and more diverse training datasets.